 Acne, in a sense, is genetic.
 Yes, there are things that contribute to acne but it’s truly the type of skin you have structurally that depends on the type of acne you will have.
 Acne is caused by a common bacteria, Proprionibacterium acnes (P.acnes) that thrives on oily skin.
 It’s important to wash your face twice daily to eliminate the buildup of bacteria, sebum (oil), and dead skin cells.
 It’s best to use warm water with a soft cloth in circular motions and avoid scrubbing aggressively.

-Warts are caused by various strains of human papillomaviruses.
+Warts are caused by various strains of the human papillomavirus.
 Different strains may cause warts in different parts of the body.
-Warts can be spread from one location on the body to another or from person to person by contact with the wart.
+Warts can be spread from one location on the body to another or from person to person by contact with the virus.
 The main symptom is a fleshy, painless growth on the skin.
 Common areas affected include the hands, feet, and genitals.
-Treatment may include topical medications and removal through medical procedures.
+Treatment may include topical medications and removal or destruction through medical procedures.

 Preventative Skin Care

 Proper sun protection is essential to preventing skin cancer, premature wrinkling and hyperpigmentation.
 A sun protection factor (SPF) of 30 or higher is recommended for daily use to exposed skin.
 Other protective gear like hats and sunglasses can be added in when appropriate.
 Monthly self-skin exams can easily be done at home after your bath or shower.
 As you’re toweling off, take a look around and if you notice any new or changing moles or lesions, any non-healing wounds, it’s important to have those areas checked.
 A once-yearly full skin exam is an important way to prevent and/or diagnose skin cancers at an early stage.